jpmerc/leddarUI/README.md

 - Start wifi config from a terminal in X session : /usr/sbin/wpa_gui
 - The program is launched just after the X session is started.
 The script that makes this behavior is /etc/X11/xsession.d/99-leddartech.
 - 10-leddartech.rules must be placed in /etc/udev/rules.d/ folder
+- This repository is placed in /home/pi/dev/ on the Raspberry Pi